mnarayan01/bootstrap-tab-history/README.md

 To enable tracking on a tab element, simply set the `data-tab-history` attribute to `true` (or a string denoting a tab grouping).

+Visit our [GitHub Page](http://mnarayan01.github.io/bootstrap-tab-history/) to see it in action.

 Installation
 ------------